rschwass/ruby-gems/README.md

 #### Example 2
 In this example we can read a file line by line, but by specifying the line at each read, we can use a multi-threaded approach.
+Im passing the total number of lines in the file as the second parameter.
+This  gives the iterator class what it needs to iterate over the file line by line passing those line numbers to the threads in correct sequence.
+As those line numbers come back to the "example2" method, I change the return value to an integer and use it to take that line number out of the file.
 ```
 require 'rio'
 require 'iterator'